MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] now supports [!include[pn-hololens](../includes/pn-hololens.md)] 2 hand tracking to provide instinctual interactions for authors.
 Select and position holograms with direct touch, just like real objects.
 Use hand rays to interact with holograms when they're out of reach.
 On [!include[pn-hololens](../includes/pn-hololens.md)] 1, the app works the same as before since [!include[pn-hololens](../includes/pn-hololens.md)] 1 doesn’t support hand tracking.

-- Authors can add a website link to a guide step.
+- Authors can add a website link to a step in a guide.
 Use a website link to display a PDF hosted on your server, show a form, or show data from your online IoT devices for the operator to review.

 - Administrators can assign **Author** and **Operator** roles to users so that editing is only enabled for authors.